bstadie/Stat_415_Spring_2023/homework-2/README.md

 3. Perform clustering on the user demographic data, using a clustering algorithm of your choice.
 You will need to transform the categorical variables into one-hot encodings.
 Are there any obvious clusters of users?

 4. Select 1 or 2 restaurants.
 For every cluster, compute the average review score of the chosen restaurant across users in the selected cluster.
 Are there any trends?
-Note, the answer to this question might be 'no there are no trends,' depending on what clustering algorithm you use and what restaurant you select.
+Note, the answer to this question might be 'No. there are no trends,' depending on what clustering algorithm you use and what restaurant you select.

 ### Popularity matching

-3. What is the most highly rated restaurant?
+4. What is the most highly rated restaurant?
 What is the average review score?
 What is the median review score?
 Plot a histogram of review scores.

-4. What restaurant has received the largest quantitiy of reviews?
+5. What restaurant has received the largest quantitiy of reviews?
 What is the median number of reviews received?

-5. What is the average number of reviews?
+6. What is the average number of reviews?

-6. Write a simple reccomendation engine wherein a user can input a cusine type and receive a reccommendation.
+7. Write a simple reccomendation engine wherein a user can input a cusine type and receive a reccommendation.
 Use this to give reccommendations for Spanish food, Chinese food, Mexican food, and Coffee.

-7. Implement a shrinkage estimator that shrinks reviews back towards the mean score, scaled by the number of reviews a restaurant has received.
+8. Implement a shrinkage estimator that shrinks reviews back towards the mean score, scaled by the number of reviews a restaurant has received.
 See the lecture slides for more details.
 What restaurant benefits the most from this shrinkage estimation?
 What benefit is hurt the most by it?

 ### Content based filtering
+9. Using the data in the restaurants.csv table, compute the euclidean distance between every restaurant.

+10. Repete the previous step, using cosine distance this time.

+11. Write a script that takes a user and returns a reccommendation using content based filtering.
+This script should take a user, find restaurants the user liked, and then find similar restaurants using euclidean and cosine distances.

+### Natural language analysis

+12. Consider the brief description column of the Restaurants dataset.
+Augement this description by attaching the restaurant's cusine type to the end of the description.

+13. Compute the Jaccard matrix for these text descriptions.
+In the Jaccard matrix, entry d_ij should be the Jaccard distance between restuarant i's description and restaurant j's descirpiton.
+For example, with Tapas Barcelona the description is: 'Festive, warm space known for Spanish small plates is adorned with colorful modern art & posters.'
+The Cusine is 'Spanish.'
+The augemented description would thus be: 'Festive, warm space known for Spanish small plates is adorned with colorful modern art & posters.
+Spanish' Name this variable "Augmented Description."

+14. For Augemented Description, compute the TF-IDF score for each description.

+15. Make a list of the 100 most popular words in the Augmented Description column.
+Write two nested for loops.
+First, loop over each of the restaurant descriptions.
+For each of the restaurant descriptions, also loop over every word in the 100 most popular words list.
+Compute the TF-IDF score for that word.
+The result should be 64 TF-IDF vectors of length 100, one for each restaurant.

+16. Similar to step 13, compute the TF-IDf matrix.
+In this matrix, d_ij is the distance between the TF-IDF vectors for restaurants i and j.

+17. Topic modeling.
+Perform clustering on the 64 TF-IDF vectors.
+Manually inspect the clusters.
+Are semantically similar topics clustered together?

+18. Using BERT or Word2Vec, embed the restaurant descriptions into a vectorized representation.
+Similar to steps 13 and 16, compute an Embedding-Distance matrix, where d_ij is the distance between embedding vectors of restaurants i and j.

+19. Come up with a methd of comparing the reccommendations made by Jaccard distance, TF-IDF distance, and BERT/Word2Vec distance.
+Expalin why this method makes sense.
+What metric does the best.

+### Collaborative Filtering